Q1. Which of the following terms follows the trend of the given list?

 (d) Neither conclusion I nor conclusion II follows

 Q4.
-In the following figure, rectangle represents coppersmiths, circle represents bakers, triangle represents gamers and square represents Fathers.
-Which set of letters represents coppersmiths who are neither gamers nor bakers?
+In the following figure, rectangle represents Chefs, circle represents Racers, triangle represents Jugglers and square represents Golfers.
+Which set of letters represents Racers who are not Jugglers?

 Q5.
 A series is given with one term missing.
 Select the correct alternative from the given ones that will complete the series.

 Q6.
 In the following question, select the missing number from the given series.

 Q7.
 In the following question, four groups of three numbers are given.
 In each group the second and third number are related to the ﬁrst number by a Logic/Rule/Relation.
 Three are similar on basis of same Logic/Rule/Relation.
 Select the odd one out from the given alternatives.

 (a) (31, 33, 35)

 (c) (43, 45, 47)